SAP/ui5-tooling/docs/pages/Configuration.md

 - `name`: The module bundle name
 - `defaultFileTypes`: List of default file types which should be included in the bundle.
 Defaults to: `.js`, `.control.xml`, `.fragment.html`, `.fragment.json`, `.fragment.xml`, `.view.html`, `.view.json` and `.view.xml`
   - `sections`: A list of module bundle definition sections.
 Each section specifies an embedding technology (see [API-Reference](https://sap.github.io/ui5-tooling/v3/api/module-@ui5_builder_processors_bundlers_moduleBundler.html#~ModuleBundleDefinition)) and lists the resources that should be in- or excluded from the section.
-    - `mode`:  The embedding technology (e.g. provided, raw, preload, depCache)
+    - `mode`:  The embedding technology (e.g. provided, raw, preload, bundleInfo, depCache)
     - `filters`: List of modules declared as glob patterns (resource name patterns) that are in- or excluded.
 Similarly to the use of a single `*` or double `**` asterisk, a pattern ending with a slash `/` denotes an arbitrary number of characters or folder names.
 Excludes have to be marked with a leading exclamation mark `!`.
 The order of filters is relevant; a later inclusion overrides an earlier exclusion, and vice versa.
     - `resolve`: Setting resolve to `true` will also include all (transitive) dependencies of the files
     - `resolveConditional`: Whether conditional dependencies of modules should be resolved and added to the module set for this section.
 By default set to `false`